xPaw/GitHub-WebHook/README.md

 PullRequestEvent              | :+1: | `synchornize`, `assigned`, `unassigned`, `labeled`, `unlabeled` events are ignored by design
 PullRequestReviewEvent        | :+1: |
 PullRequestReviewCommentEvent | :+1: |
-PushEvent                     | :+1: | Only distinct commits are counted and printed ReleaseEvent                  | :+1: |
+PushEvent                     | :+1: | Only distinct commits are counted and printed.
+Ignores branch deletions (use `delete` event instead)
+ReleaseEvent                  | :+1: |
 RepositoryEvent               | :+1: |
 StatusEvent                   | :droplet: | Ignored by design